vladk17/ml_perf_optimizations/README.md

 I will start with CNNs, but am planning to consider also RNNs/LSTMs on one side, and "classical" models and approaches, like RandomForest, XGBoost, etc. on the other side.

-The performance characteristics of the machine learning models, in addition to occuracy (the main focus in academia), include the model size, power consumption, speed of learning and inference, etc...
+Besides _accuracy_, the performance characteristics of machine learning models include the _model size_, _power consumption_, _speed_ of learning and inference, etc...
 TBD<br>

+Most typical performance limiter is DRAM access bound.
+Therefore, the general optimization approach is to find a way to reduce the number of DRAM accesses (do more things within registers and within internal memory of a chip).

 Small model size is a key to improving of other performance characteristics of a model [1]:
 1. Smaller CNNs require less communication across servers during distributed training.